 It is however a work far from complete.
 A short excursion to the Top End, or indeed, a short conversation with anyone not a middle-class, White Anglo-Saxon male will show that there are still enormous gaps in privilege and power between different segments of our society.

 This is replicated in our government’s approach to the maritime dispute.
-A rich and powerful country like Australia has the responsibility to support our much weaker, vastly poorer neighbours.
+A rich and powerful country like Australia has the responsibility to support our much weaker, vastly poorer neighbors.
 Attempting to gain advantage at the expense of a country such as Timor Leste is more a hallmark of imperialism than of the modern society we purport to be.

 For a country with a history like Australia, there are a thousand and one hurdles to cross before it can be absolved of past sins.
 Missing even one is unjustifiable, but this is surely one of the bigger ones.

-Australia not only takes on the role of a regional leader in development, but views itself as being the sort of country that does those things.
-This identity can never be justified so long as we treat our neighbours with the sort of arrogance and disrespect that we are showing Timor Leste and its people.
+Australia not only takes on the role of a regional leader in the development, but views itself as being the sort of country that does those things.
+This identity can never be justified so long as we treat our neighbors with the sort of arrogance and disrespect that we are showing Timor Leste and its people.

 Australian leaders should also remember the legacies of their predecessors, and how those people are now viewed.
 How many today laud the achievements of Billy Hughes or Stanley Bruce?
-How many are nostalgic for the days of Australian colonialism in the pacific?
+How many are nostalgic for the days of Australian colonialism in the Pacific?